Last updated on May 30th, 2024

 “Hast thou commanded the morning since thy days; and caused the dayspring to know his place; That it might take hold of the ends of the earth, that the wicked might be shaken out of it?
 It is turned as clay to the seal; and they stand as a garment.” – Job 38 v 12-14

 The description of taking the earth at its ends and shaking the wicked out is obviously metaphorical, but often used to suggest that people believed the earth was flat.
 The term “dayspring” means the dawn, and it is the dawn that is referred to as taking hold of the corners of the earth and shaking the wicked out.
-This could refer to the wicked working in the darkness, and having no place to hide when the light shines upon them.
+This refers to the wicked working in the darkness, and having no place to hide when the light shines upon them.

 The circle of the earth